agold2/menu_colors/README.txt

 * Uses CCK to let user choose color

-Experminted with moving CSS to SASS.
+Experimented with moving CSS to SASS.
 Some of the SASS is just plain CSS.

 TODO:
-+ Take advantage of SASS fully
++ Take advantage of SASS fully, navbar css files not using SASS at all
-+ Cleanup SASS.
-It can be simplified a lot.
-Because we were not provided mockups at all, or for some pages very late, didn't understand requirements and kept guessing.
-Now that the style is finalized needs a complete rewrite/cleanup.